ParallelMaths/parallel/pages/8-12-north-pole.md

 * [ ] You are near the North Pole.
 * [ ] You are near the South Pole.
-* [x] You can be near either North or South Poles.
+* [x] You can be near either the North or South Poles.
 * [ ] You are on the Equator.
 * [ ] You are in the centre of the Earth.
 :::